 In this post, MomJunction tells you what a stye would look like, causes, home care tips, and if you could prevent stye in children.

 What Can Cause Stye In Children?

 Your child could get a stye due to a bacterial infection.
 Staphylococcal bacteria usually cause this infection; these bacteria are harmlessly found on the skin but would cause infection only near the areas where the skin is damaged.

 Rubbing the eye after touching the mucus from the nose is one possible way for the bacteria to enter the eye (1).

 A stye is a reddish bump that resembles a pimple on the eyelid.
 That bump would be filled with put and look inflamed.
 The pus gets collected within the stye, which appears as a yellowish spot on the center of the bump.

 Internal styes: These styes occur inside the eye, near the eyelid margin, because of clogged tarsal glands (which are present along the rims of the eyelids), that develop due to the bacterial infection.
 These are more painful and tend to last longer.

 External styes: When the bacteria infect the glands present near the eyelashes (glands of Zeis or Moll), external styes occur.

 [ Read: Heat Rash In Children ]

-- Pain in the affected eye lid
+- Watering of the eye

 [ Read: Papular Urticaria In Children ]